List of captive orcas: Junior

 Junior was captured in Icelandic waters in November 1984.
-After a short stay at the Saedrysafnid Aquarium he arrived at Marineland Ontario in Canada on November 15, 1986.
-He did not settle in well at his new home, was hard to train, and did not get on well with his fellow orca tankmates.
-So Junior was put in a small tank in Marineland's warehouse, with no natural sunlight or air, and with noisy overhead fans.
-From time to time he shared his small tank with several dolphins.
+After a short stay at the Saedrysafnid Aquarium, he arrived at Marineland Ontario in Canada on 15 November 1986.
+He did not adjust well to his new home, was hard to train, and did not get along well with his fellow orca tank-mates.
+Junior was eventually moved to a small tank in Marineland's warehouse with no natural sunlight or air and noisy overhead fans.
+Occasionally he shared his small tank with several dolphins.
 Marineland tried to keep Junior's conditions a secret, but members of the public released photos and films.
 Junior died in 1994.